 Introduction

-In this Arduino project, we will create a Smart Irrigation System using Arduino.
-The concept that we will apply to make this system will be using a sensor for checking the humidity and temperature of the soil, and then water will be automatically supplied to the crops by using a motor.
+The concept that we will apply to build this smart irrigation system will be to use a sensor for checking the humidity and temperature of the soil, and then water will be automatically supplied to the crops by using a motor.
+So let’s get started and learn how to build a smart irrigation system using Arduino!

 Supplies